-Family Law property settlements can be lengthy, costly and stressful.
+A Family Law property settlement can be lengthy, costly and stressful.

 This can leave a separating or divorcing couple financially vulnerable, frustrated, and in a world of uncertainty – especially the partner with less access to the assets who now needs to find money for legal costs on top of their living expenses.

 If you find yourself in this position the good news is that you may be able to apply to the Family Court for an “interim distribution of funds”.

 What the court can do